10 Things you need to know before travelling to Lençóis Maranhenses in Brazil

 The next day we left Atins at 8am by boat to return back to Barreirinhas, which cost us $R35 each.

 Once in Barreirinhas we had to find a mini van to take us to Sao Luis.
 In our boat we had some others travelling with us.
-As I was feeling sorry for myself and felt unpresentable with my gammy eye, I let a French girl take control with her Spanish.
+As I was feeling sorry for myself and felt unpresentable with my gammy pink eye, I let a French girl take control with her Spanish.
 She came back successful and we piled into a mini bus for $R60 each.
 She had visited many tourist operators and negotiated the best price she could.
-There didn’t seem to be a set price, everything can be bartered.
+There didn’t seem to be a set price, everything could be bartered.

 We arrived to Sao Luis at 6pm, in time for a beer in the square.
 After the last few days covered in sand, bruised feet and melted minds, we decided to treat ourselves and checked in to Pousada Portas da Amazônia São Luís.
-We got a triple room and stayed here for a week to recover.
+We got a triple room and stayed there for a week to recover.
 I would definitely recommend staying in this beautiful Pousada, a buffet breakfast is included too.

 10. How much does visiting Lençóis Maranhenses cost?